Fox-ML-infrastructure/Fox-v1-infra/legal/SUBSCRIPTIONS.md

 - Any special requirements (optional)

 Once received, I will review your information and reply with the appropriate licensing option, pricing confirmation, and the Stripe payment link for your organization.

+---

+## Delivery Model

+Commercial licenses include access to the enterprise base repository.
+Custom client repositories with specific configurations and integrations are available for additional customization needs.
+See `ENTERPRISE_DELIVERY.md` for details on the repository structure, IP ownership, and delivery tiers.